Prasad S Dhurjati

 - Bachelors - 1977 Indian Institute of Technology, Kanpur, India

-"Our current research combines three decades of expertise in Biotechnology and Artificial intelligence.
-This research has resulted in over a hundred publications that have been cited over two thousand times with a H-index of 28 and an i10 index of 50.
+"Our current research combines three decades of expertise in biotechnology and artificial intelligence.
+This research has resulted in over a hundred publications that have been cited over 2300 times with a H-index of 28 and an i10 index of 50.
 The top five papers have been cited over 1000 times.
-The research has also resulted in the training of nearly 40 graduate students and post-doctoral research fellows (who are currently well placed in industry and academia) and over 60 undergraduate research students.
-The key research accomplishments are in the fields of Biochemical engineering and 'On-line fault diagnosis'.
-Current research is in the area of Systems Biology and Modeling of Engineering Systems.
+The research has also resulted in the training of nearly 40 graduate students and post-doctoral research fellows (who are currently well placed in industry and academia) and over 80 undergraduate research students.
+The key research accomplishments are in the fields of Biochemical engineering and ?On-line fault diagnosis?.
+Current research is in the area of Systems Biology, Systems Medicine and Modeling of Engineering Systems.
 In biotechnology, we are currently applying mathematical models and knowledge-based approaches to convert biological and medical data to useful knowledge.
-In chemical process systems, we are analyzing on-line data using hybrid mathematical-heuristic approaches to diagnose faults.
-Common to both these application areas are the use of dynamic models, qualitative domain knowledge and artificial intelligence approaches for data interpretation and knowledge integration.

 A second major area of our research is Knowledge-Based Process Monitoring and Fault Diagnosis.
 In a joint project with Foxboro and DuPont (1982-86), we were involved in a pioneering effort for the first industrial application of an expert system, FALCON (Fault Analysis Consultant), for on-line fault diagnosis in a dynamic chemical process (DuPont adipic acid plant in Victoria, Texas).